Razpudding/cba/data-cleanup/README.md

 - The properties.address info was inside a StructuredAddress property
 - The properties.phoneNumber info was inside a StructuredAddress property
 - The properties.placeWebsiteUrl was inside a StructuredAddress property
+- properties.category was built from originalDat.functie using a mapping table (included in input folder)
+- Wheelchair a11y data was added using a wheelchair mapping table (included in input folder)

 ## Todos
-- Equipmentinfo is nested in 'properties.accessibility.equipment' in the sourceData but should become separate objects which are dded to the a11y cloud.
+- Equipmentinfo is nested in 'properties.accessibility.equipment' in the sourceData but should become separate objects which are added to the a11y cloud.
 - If we end up adding OSM and Wikidata Id's to the new data we should also add it to this dataset
-- Check why some category calues end up being "" (informatiecentra)
+- Check why some category values end up being "" (informatiecentra)
+	+ Category should never be an empty string as it causes issues with wheelmap.
+Instead make it "unknown":string or "undefined":string.
+Have this as default value for category instead of null in source data.
+- Remove unnecessary " ?? undefined" for property lookups